N10-2526I-INT3505E-1/Art-Ecommerce/services/api/src/users/README.md

 ## Technologies

 ### Elysia
-Elysia is a modern, high-performance web framework for Node.js, designed for building APIs with built-in TypeScript support.
+Elysia is a modern, high-performance web framework for BunJS, designed for building APIs with built-in TypeScript support.
 It offers features like automatic type inference, middleware chaining, and efficient routing, making it ideal for scalable server-side applications.
 In this project, Elysia handles all HTTP requests, responses, and route definitions.

 ### OpenAPI
 OpenAPI is a specification for describing RESTful APIs in a machine-readable format.
 The `@elysiajs/openapi` plugin integrates with Elysia to auto-generate API documentation (e.g., via Swagger UI) based on route schemas and details.
 This allows developers to explore and test endpoints easily, ensuring clear API contracts.